EISCAT-AARC-development/EISCAT-AARC-dockers/README.md

     * idp_hostname
     * idp_sp
     * ssp_title_suffix
-    * set resolvable_fqdn to false
-    * if you need letsencrypt you should also change:
+    * if you do not need letsencrypt change `resolvable_fqdn` to false, otherwise leave it to true and set letsencrypt_* variables
-        * letsencrypt_email

 * change ssp-idp/run_ssp-idp.sh in the following way:
     * comment out the following arguments